spatie/laravel-feed/README.md

 ];
 ```

-The, you must register the routes the feeds will be displayed on using the `feeds`-macro.
+Then, you must register the routes the feeds will be displayed on using the `feeds`-macro.
 It's best to put this macro before registering any other routes.

 ```php